-Compared to Alternative 3, Alternative 2 would concentrate population growth in mixed-use areas and regional growth centers.
-Natural gas and electricity demand is lower in mixed-use areas than in single-family housing, therefore Alternative 2 could have less utility demand than Alternative 3.
-However, higher-capacity distribution could be required for regional growth centers and mixed-use focus areas due to the high concentration of population and employment.
+Alternative 2 would concentrate population growth in mixed-use areas and RGCs.
+Natural gas and electricity demand is lower in mixed-use areas than in single-family housing; therefore, Alternative 2 could have less utility demand than Alternative 3, though higher than for Alternatives 1 and 4.
+However, higher-capacity distribution could be required for RGCs and mixed-use focus areas due to the high concentration of population and employment.
 Growth and development anticipated in Alternative 2 would result in a less than significant impact on the PSE electrical and natural gas distribution systems.

 Under Alternative 2, more housing growth would occur than under Alternative 1.
-This greater growth would result in more demand on telecommunication infrastructure with Alternative 2 than with Alternative 1.
+This greater growth would result in more demand for telecommunication infrastructure with Alternative 2 than with Alternative 1.
 Lumen would be expected to upgrade infrastructure as demand or technology requires to accommodate this increased demand.
 Growth and development anticipated in Alternative 2 would result in a less than significant impact on the Lumen telecommunications network.

 Under Alternative 2, there would be more growth in housing than under Alternative 1.
-This greater growth would result in more demand on solid waste services with Alternative 2 than with Alternative 1.
-Housing growth would occur in the regional growth centers and mixed-use focus areas and require higher-capacity solid waste pickup and multifamily recycling programs in those concentrated areas.
+This greater growth would result in more demand for solid waste services with Alternative 2 than with Alternative 1.
+Housing growth would occur in the RGCs and mixed-use focus areas and require higher-capacity solid waste pickup and multifamily recycling programs in those concentrated areas.
 DM Disposal would be expected to regularly evaluate capacity and would make accommodations to meet the demand.
 Growth and development anticipated in Alternative 2 would result in a less than significant impact on DM Disposal operations and Pierce County solid waste transfer stations.